Rules on cycle tracks for other road users

 - Don't ever cycle through red traffic lights or pedestrian lights.

 - Don't ever cycle on a motorway.

-- Don't ever cycle in a contra-flow bus lane.
+- Don't ever cycle in a contra-flow bus lane, unless signs authorise it.

 - Don't ever cycle without appropriate lighting during hours of darkness.